The Moonlight Library is open to submissions.

 - or any mash-ups of the previous, so long as it’s for Young Adults.

-I don’t review adult fiction, including erotica, non-fiction, memoirs/biographies, poetry or short stories.
+I don’t accept review requests for adult fiction, including erotica, non-fiction, memoirs/biographies, poetry or short stories.

 Note: If you would like me to review a sequel, I may need the previous book/s in the series.